FAQs

 Team Canada is ready to go.
 The travel industry has invested billions in health and hygiene protocols, retraining staff, and reconfiguring experiences to prepare for visitors.

-In terms of Canadians level of welcome - our weekly tracking shows that Canadians are becoming increasingly more open to welcoming back international visitors.
+In terms of Canadians level of welcome - our monthly tracking shows that Canadians are becoming increasingly more open to welcoming back international visitors.
 Our warm and diverse people, vibrant cities and cultures, and incomparable natural beauty await those looking for meaningful travel experiences to reconnect with what’s important today.

 We have been working closely with our in-market teams globally to ensure that Canada stays top-of-mind and we continue to cultivate our global travel trade and travel media relationships.
 Team Canada is absolutely ready to go and we are excited to be welcoming back travellers.